hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/notes_from_lectures_and_discourses/388_on_the_vedanta_philosophy.md

 the panorama of the universe moving before us; and we know that it is but a mosaic work set upon God, who is the background of all things.

-The Vedanta teaches that Nirvâna can be attained here and now, that we do not have to wait for death to reach it.
+The Vedanta teaches that Nirvāna can be attained here and now, that we do not have to wait for death to reach it.
 Nirvana is the realisation of the Self; and after having once known that, if only for an instant, never again can one be deluded by the mirage of personality.
 Having